Accenture/mercury-composable/guides/CHAPTER-1.md

 In this REST configuration entry, the system creates a REST API endpoint for "GET /api/profile/{profile_id}".
-When a request arrives at this endpoint, the HTTP request will be converted to an incoming event by the flow adapter that routes the event to the "orchestrator" to execute a new instance of the "get-profile" flow.
+When a request arrives at this endpoint, the HTTP request will be converted to an incoming event by the flow adapter that routes the event to the "event manager" to execute a new instance of the "get-profile" flow.

 ### Flow configuration example

-The orchestrator is driven by configuration instead of code.
+The event manager is driven by configuration instead of code.
 A hypothetical "get profile" flow is defined in a YAML file like this:

 ```yaml